CoatiSoftware/Sourcetrail/ide_plugins/vscode/README.md

 #vsce-sourcetrail

-The VS Code extension source code is hosted at Github.
+The VS Code extension source code is hosted at GitHub.

 The extension is available in the marketplace, to install it simple use the marketplace inside VS Code